robotlabvn/robotlabvn.github.io/_posts/2023-07-30-3D-Rigid-Body-Motion-Eigen-in-C++.md

  6 && 15
 \end{vmatrix}.$$

 - Cross product: In mathematics, the cross product or vector product (occasionally directed area product, to emphasize its geometric significance) is a binary operation on two vectors in a three-dimensional oriented Euclidean vector space , and is denoted by the symbol × .
 Given two linearly independent vectors a and b, the cross product, a × b (read "a cross b"), is a vector that is perpendicular to both a and b, and thus normal to the plane containing them. (wiki).
-Where $[a]_{\times}$ is skew-symmetric matrix
+Where $$[a]_{\times}$$ is skew-symmetric matrix

 $$a \times b = [a]_{\times} b =
 \begin{vmatrix}